simo1c/GateMeClass/tutorial/readme.md

 ## DESCRIPTION

-The idea behind GateMeClass was to create a user-friendly tool, implemented in the R programming language, that automates the process of defining a marker table and cell annotation.
-GateMeClass, short for "Gate-Mining-and-Classification," is specifically designed for cytometry data.
+GateMeClass, short for Gate-Mining-and-Classification is a tool implemented in the R programming language that automates the process of annotation of a cytometry dataset using marker tables.
 GateMeClass consists of two main modules: the training module and the annotation module.
 These modules can be utilized independently or in a sequence depending on the user's requirements.
 GateMeClass has the capability to learn a marker table from an externally annotated dataset and apply the corresponding cell labels to a different dataset of interest.
 Additionally, GateMeClass provides the option to manually define a marker table without relying on an annotated dataset.
 This marker table can then be directly applied to the dataset of interest for cell classification.

 To demonstrate its practicality with real biological datasets, we have prepared an easy-to-follow tutorial.